top of page

 • Foreign pension or insurance benefits

-Foreign governments typically do not accept a U.S. Marriage Certificate without proper authentication, which is where the apostille comes in.
+Foreign governments typically will not accept a U.S. marriage certificate without proper authentication.

 Where Marriage Certificates Come From in California

-In California, Marriage Certificates are issued by the County Recorder in the county where the marriage license was processed.
-Examples include:
+Marriage certificates are issued by the County Recorder where the marriage license was filed.

 If you're not sure which county issued yours, I can help you determine that.

-For a Marriage Certificate to be apostilled, it must be a certified copy with:
+To be accepted for apostille, your marriage certificate must be a certified copy with:

-If you don’t have a certified copy, I can help you request one from the correct county.
+If needed, I can help you request a certified copy from the correct county.

 How to Apostille a Marriage Certificate in California

-2. Submitting the certified certificate to the California Secretary of State
+Step 2: Submit to the Secretary of State

-The Secretary of State verifies the signature and seal of the County Recorder and attaches the apostille.
+The California Secretary of State verifies the County Recorder’s signature and seal.

 Hague vs. Non-Hague Countries

-If you’re unsure which process you need, I can confirm based on the destination country.
+If you’re unsure which process applies, I can confirm based on your destination country.

 Common Problems That Delay Apostilles